 The value of pensions and the income they produce can fall as well as rise.
 You may get back less than you invested.

-By using Pure Financial Services you can feel confident that our professionals will help you every step of the way to choosing the best pension plan to suit your own individual circumstances.
+By using Pure Financial Services you can feel confident that our professionals will help you every step of the way to choosing the right pension plan to suit your own individual circumstances.
 Pure Financial Services offer a bespoke, individualised service catering to your own particular situation.
 There are many types of pension currently available on the market each with their own pros and cons.
 At Pure Financial Services we take our time to get to know our clients so that we can use our extensive expertise in the pensions sector to deliver the perfect pension plan to suit their needs.
-Pure Financial Services is an independent company so we can search out the very best options for our customers.
+Pure Financial Services is an independent company so we can search out the most suitable options for our customers.
 We will ensure that you are fully briefed about the plan we recommend so that you can feel totally confident that you understand precisely what you will be getting.
 We can make sure that any plan we suggest will take into account any tax or inheritance implications.
 By using Pure Financial Services we will ensure that you will be in a position to make an informed decision as regards your pension provision.

 In short, pensions fall into 4 basic categories: